CHASE: Suspect surrenders after leading police on pursuit through LA

 At one point during the pursuit, the driver did approach 100 mph before exiting the freeway.

-The suspect moved to driving on surface streets in the Gardena area, but suddenly stopped in the middle of the road after apparently recognizing people he knew.
+The suspect moved to driving on surface streets in the Gardena area, but he suddenly stopped in the middle of the road in West Athens after apparently recognizing people he knew.

 Shortly after the driver stopped, he surrendered to LAPD without incident.